Allow more time to visit and expect lines for small elevators while large elevator system is renovated. Walking exit is steep.

 Bats: 17 species known to live in the park; 3 species roost inside Carlsbad Cavern; largest colony is of Brazilian Free-tailed bats, Tadarida brasiliensis, also called Mexican Free-tailed bats - population estimated at about 400,000.

-A large colony of Cave Swallows, Petrochelidon fulva, has nested just inside the cave entrance since 1966 and been banded and studied continually for over 30 years.
+A large colony of Cave Swallows, Petrochelidon fulva, have nested just inside the cave entrance since 1966 and been banded and studied continually for over 30 years.

 1903 Guano mining begins in Carlsbad Cavern, then known as "Big Cave" or "Bat Cave"